-Get your day started with this Breakfast Strawberry Rhubarb Crisp!
-This recipe uses fresh spring ingredients and is topped with protein packed ice cream!
+Get your day started with this healthy and easy Breakfast Strawberry Rhubarb Crisp!
+This recipe uses fresh spring ingredients.

 I am so not a morning person, yet, ironically, my favorite part of the day is early in the morning.
 I love waking up to a fresh new day and easing into my morning routine…

 Fumbling my way in the dark into the kitchen to get a pot of coffee started.
 Reviewing my planner of the day’s requirements and making a to do list as I listen to that constant purr and drip of the coffee maker as that pungent coffee aroma, a smell that I have loved since my childhood, fills the house.